wenewzhang/mixin_labs-python-bot/README.md

 Not only texts, images and other type message will be pushed to your bot.
 You can find more [details](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/) about Messenger message.

 ### End
 Now your bot worked.
-You can hack it now.
+You can hack it.

 Full code is [here](https://github.com/wenewzhang/mixin_labs-python-bot/blob/master/app-mini.py)